Appealing a decision

 An applicant can appeal against a planning refusal, against a condition on a planning permission or if the Council has failed to decide an application within the statutory target period.
 Anyone who has been served with an enforcement notice can appeal against the notice.
 There is no third party right of appeal.

-If an applicant is aggrieved by the decision of the District Planning Authority to refuse an application, or grant planning permission subject to conditions, they may appeal against the decision to the Planning Inspectorate.
+If an applicant is aggrieved by the decision of the Area Planning Authority to refuse an application, or grant planning permission subject to conditions, they may appeal against the decision to the Planning Inspectorate.
 The Planning Inspectorate are a Government organisation and are totally independent from the Council and the applicant.

 If the Council fails to decide the application within their statutory target date (usually 8 weeks), the applicant may also appeal to the Planning Inspectorate against this failure.